-Steffi Graph tiptoes into her office at 8:30 am.
-As soon as anyone at the public relations agency sees her, she’ll have twenty emails from art directors, copywriters, clients and other people working in the company wanting projects completed.
+Steffi Graph tiptoes into her office at 8:30am.
+As soon as anyone at the public relations agency sees her, she'll have 20 emails from art directors, copywriters, clients, and other people working in the company wanting projects completed.
 Sure enough, she has ten emails already.
 One client needs a packaging design for their new chicken sandwich.
-Hmmm… she considers trying to incorporate their logo in-between two delectable looking sesame buns, and starts to draw a rough sketch.
-“That could use more lettuce,” her co-worker Mindy suggests.
+Hmmm…she considers trying to incorporate their logo in between two delectable looking sesame buns, and starts to draw a rough sketch.
+"That could use more lettuce," her co-worker Mindy suggests.
 Ugh.
 Vegans.

 No thanks, we're trying to put on a few pounds.

 One of the pitfalls of working as a graphic designer is that everyone has his own opinion about what a design should look like.
 (That's also one of the fun, exciting parts, because how boring would it be if everyone envisioned everything exactly the same way?)
 She creates four mockups for the client and emails them off.
 As soon as she attaches the JPEGs, another email comes in asking her to design a banner for "Russian Appreciation Day" at the local museum.
 Steffi knows very little about Russia, except for what she has picked up from James Bond movies.
 She appreciates those, at least.